Sub For Coriander Seeds

 Garam masala is a fragrant spice blend commonly used in Indian cuisine.
 It typically includes a combination of coriander, cumin, cardamom, cinnamon, cloves, and other spices.
 If you are looking for a complex and aromatic flavor, using garam masala as a coriander substitute can be an excellent choice.

-READ Where Do Coriander Seeds Come From
+READ What Do Coriander Seeds Taste Like

 Curry Powder